-5. UNU-GTP CONTRIBUTION TO GEOTHERMAL TRAINING FOR LATIN AMERICA AND THE CARIBBEAN
+6. UNU-GTP CONTRIBUTION TO GEOTHERMAL TRAINING FOR LATIN AMERICA AND THE CARIBBEAN

-5.1 The 6-month training
+6.1 The 6-month training

 The first Latin Americans attended the 6-month training programme in 1980, one from El Salvador (Comisión Ejecutiva Hidroeléctrica del Río Lempa - CEL) and another from Honduras (Empresa Nacional de Energía Eléctrica - ENEE).
 The first Fellow from Mexico (Comisión Federal de Electricidad - CFE) attended a year later, in 1981 (Table 6 and Figure 6).
 The emphasis on Central America and Mexico over South America and the Caribbean in the beginning is simple: Interest was high in the former region with electricity production from geothermal resources already under way, while interest and means were more limited in South America and the Caribbean Islands.
-Central Americans and Mexico is now low, as the country is not defined as a developing country.
+Central Americans and Mexicons have continued to attend the programme throughout the years, though emphasis on Mexico is now low, as the country is not defined as a developing country.
 With increased interest and drilling in the Caribbean, the first Fellows from Dominica and Nevis attended the programme in 2010 and from South America, the first Fellows came from Bolivia and Ecuador in 2014.

 Although UNU-GTP emphasizes the training of women, the pool of candidates for 6-month studies has tended to be male dominated in some countries, especially in earlier years.
 This is reflected in about 23% of candidates from Latin America and the Caribbean (LAC) having been female from the beginning.
-Looking specifically at the last decade (2006-2015), it can be observed that the ratio has increased to 33% (15/45).

-Over the period 1979-2015, a total of 91 Fellows from Latin America and the Caribbean attended the 6-month training programme in Iceland, which is close to 15% of the total number of 613 Fellows.
+Looking specifically at the last decade (2007-2016), it can be observed that the ratio has increased to 36% (16/45).
+Over the period 1979-2016, a total of 94 Fellows from Latin America and the Caribbean attended the 6-month training programme in Iceland, which is close to 15% of the total number of 647 Fellows.